Baked Blackened Chicken

 • Bake at 375°F for 25-35 minutes, or until their internal temperature reaches 165°F.

-• Let the chicken rest for 5-10 minutes before slicing and serving with fresh parsley and a squeeze of lemon juice.
+• Let the chicken rest for 5-10 minutes before slicing and serving fresh lemon juice and fresh parsley, if desired.

 Nutrition Facts